boutiquelee/ACW/README.md

 ## Quick Start

-Currently, we will share our code and data after e-mail communications, and will fully open them after the offical publication of this paper.
+We will share our code and data after e-mail us at present stage, and will fully open them after the official publication of this paper.

 ## Appendix